input-output-hk/ouroboros-leios/Logbook.md

 We met with IOG's SRE for node operations to discuss cloud engineering aspects of the current Cardano node deployments that might be relevant for Leios.

 - We have information now about what VM sizes are for nodes and each relay.
-- We also have acess to the grafana dashboards for examining mainnet and other nodes.
+- We also have access to the grafana dashboards for examining mainnet and other nodes.
 - They've created custom grafana queries so we can see I/O, network, and disk usage.

 Recommendations: